Colugo, Primates, Rabbits and Rodents

 (c) Leporidae (Rabbits), Order Lagomorpha.

-Rodents gallery display species from four families:
+Rodents gallery displays species from four families:

 (a) Muridae (Old World Mice and Rats) part of superfamily Muroidea (Mice, Rats, Gerbils, and relatives), Suborder Myomorpha.